 The residential services component will serve unsheltered Dallas ISD high school students with emergency shelter and transitional living services.
-Both the Drop-In Center and Residential Services will operate 24/7 by Spring 2019.
+The Drop-In Center will operate by Spring 2019 and Residential Services renovations will be complete by late Spring 2019.
+Both the Drop-In Center and Residential Services will operate 24/7 by Summer 2019.

 35 units available for emergency shelter service and transitional living program services